battle-tactics-strategies

 Evolution of Welsh Military Organization (12th–15th Centuries)

 From the 12th century onward, Welsh martial culture adapted to pressures from Norman and English incursions.
 The introduction of the stone castle forced the Welsh to develop rudimentary siege techniques, such as tunneling or using captured engines.
-The mearchogion (Welsh verson of knights) emerged: nobles who adopted heavy armor and mounted combat, but still preferred to dismount for most fighting.
+The mearchogion (Welsh knights) emerged: nobles who adopted heavy armor and mounted combat, but still preferred to dismount for most fighting.

 The Statute of Rhuddlan (1284) abolished the native Welsh legal system and replaced it with English law, but the traditions of the teulu and the warband lingered.
 Welsh soldiers served as mercenaries in Scotland and France, bringing back new techniques.
 The longbow became the signature weapon of Welsh soldiers in English armies, especially under the Black Prince.